Barry Hulshoff

-Bernardus Adriaan "Barry" Hulshoff (30 September 1946 – 16 February 2020) was a Dutch footballer who played for Ajax Amsterdam and was part of their European Cup victories in 1971, 1972 and 1973.
-He earned 14 caps for the Netherlands national football team.
+Bernardus Adriaan "Barry" Hulshoff (30 September 1946 – 16 February 2020) was a Dutch footballer who played as a defender for Ajax Amsterdam and MVV.
+He was part of Ajax's European Cup victories in 1971, 1972 and 1973.
+He earned 14 caps for the Netherlands national team.

 After his playing career, he coached Ajax for one season and then a number of Belgian football teams.